What is PPAP?

 MSA typically includes the Gage R&R for the critical or high impact characteristics,

-and is calibrated confirmation that gauges are used to calculate these characteristics.
+and is calibrated a confirmation that gauges are used to calculate these characteristics.

 10. Dimensional Results: